 Recordkeeping for Individuals and Businesses

-To calculate and prove taxable income, records are required, so there are many provisions in the tax code as to what records should contain and how long they should be kept.
-Businesses also require records to show profit and loss, to prepare tax returns, to determine the financial status of the business, and to produce financial statements for investors and business owners.
+To calculate and prove taxable income, records are required, so many provisions in the tax code specify what records should contain and how long they should be kept.
+Businesses require records to show profit and loss, to prepare tax returns, to determine the financial status of the business, and to produce financial statements for investors and business owners.
 Business records are maintained in accounting systems that allow easy entry of transactions and to create the many financial reports that a business needs to operate and to pay taxes.
 There are 2 basic types of accounting reports: an income statement listing the income and expenses for a given time period and a balance sheet listing assets, liabilities, and owners equity, thus providing a snapshot of the business at a specific time.

 The tax law does not stipulate a particular method to use for recordkeeping — only that the records be both complete and accurate.
 Good recordkeeping requires that the accounting system support the claimed income, expenses, and credits.
 Before records can be used to determine taxable income, the business must choose a tax year, accounting method, and whether to use single- or double-entry accounting.
 For most small businesses, single-entry accounting suffices.
 An accounting method should be selected that clearly reflects income and expenses.
-A separate set of records should be kept for each business.
+Separate records should be kept for each business.

-Years ago, businesses would use actual accounting books, where each transaction was recorded by actually writing in the book.
-Nowadays, most businesses use accounting software, so many accounting system details are handled automatically by the software.
+Years ago, businesses would use accounting books, where each transaction was recorded by writing in the book.
+Now most businesses use accounting software, so many accounting system details are handled automatically by the software.
 The business owner simply records the date, category, amount, and other details for each transaction.
 Recording transactions is simplified by using portable technology, such as tablets or smartphones, where transactions can easily be recorded or paper records imaged, then transferred to the main accounting system.

 Supporting Documentation